ScotRail is urging people travelling to see Guns N’ Roses or attend TRNSMT to plan ahead

 Read More

-There will be no trains departing Glasgow city centre after TRNSMT ends at 11pm on Sunday, July 10.
+But there will be no trains departing Glasgow city centre after TRNSMT ends at 11pm on Sunday.

-ScotRail is advising customers that space on board the last services each night is limited, and no rail replacement transport is available, so customers should plan ahead, check their entire journey, and know what alternative modes of transport are available to them.
+The reduced rail services are because of driver shortages, as they refuse to work overtime and on their rest days.

-Fans travelling to TRNSMT on Saturday and Sunday from the North and South West Scotland may see buses replace trains for part of their journey due to Network Rail engineering work between Inverness and Aberdeen, and between Dumfries and Kilmarnock.
+Union Aslef has accepted a recent pay offer of a 5% pay rise and it will be put to their members for approval on July 11.